fephil/tali/README.md

 #### To login using SSH:

 * `vagrant ssh`,
 * `mysql -u [username] -p`.
-Default username is 'lesnar',
+Default username is 'tali',
-* Enter your password from lesnar.yml when prompted.
-Default password is 'lesnar'.
+* Enter your password from tali.yml when prompted.
+Default password is 'tali'.

 #### To login using external software: